Student Counseling and Advocacy Resources

 College students juggle numerous responsibilities that often result in stress.
 While stress is common, college students balancing numerous responsibilities can feel overwhelmed.
 Too much stress can cause a mental disorder.
 While many college students battle mental illness, few seek help.
 These resources are available to help students who are experiencing mental health issues such as too much stress, substance abuse, and eating disorders.

-Click here for additional comprehensive resources for college student mental health.
+Comprehensive resources for college student mental health

 National Mental Health Organizations: